-Use flat-blade screwdriver or 3/8" socket wrench to adjust front rollers.
+2. Use flat-blade screwdriver or 3/8" socket wrench to adjust front rollers.
+Use adjustable wrench to adjust leveling screws.

 NOTE: Raise the front of the refrigerator enough so the doors close freely when opened halfway.
-The refrigerator should slope 1⁄2" to 1⁄2" from front-to-back.
+The refrigerator should slope 1⁄4" to 1⁄2" from front to back.
 Then level the refrigerator from side to side.